Caprifoliaceae: Uses

 The plants belonging to this family are mainly hardy shrubs or vines of ornamental value, many of which are popular garden shrubs, notably species belonging to the genera Abelia, Lonicera, and Weigela.
 Valerianella locusta is cultivated for use in food.
+Plants belonging to the family are sometimes used in Traditional Chinese Medicine (TCM).

 A few, however, have become invasive weeds outside their native ranges (such as Lonicera japonica).